Multi-threshold Accelerate Failure Time Model: Real data analysis

 \section{Real data analysis}

-Follicular lymphoma is the second most common form of non-Hodgkins lymphoma, accounting for about 22 determine whether the survival risks of patients with follicular lymphoma can be predicted by the gene-expression profiles of tumors and standard clinical risk factors at diagnosis (Dave et al. (2004)).
+Follicular lymphoma is the second most common form of non-Hodgkins lymphoma, accounting for about 22\% of all documented cases.
+Dave et al. (2004) investigated whether the survival risks of patients with follicular lymphoma can be predicted by the gene-expression profiles of tumors and standard clinical risk factors at diagnosis.
 Fresh-frozen tumor-biopsy specimens and clinical data from 191 untreated patients who had received a diagnosis of follicular lymphoma between 1974 and 2001 were obtained.
 The median age at diagnosis was 51 years (range 23-81), and the median follow-up time was 6.6 years (range: less than 1.0-28.2).
 The median follow-up time among patients alive at last follow-up was 8.1 years.
-Eight records with missing survival information are excluded from the analysis.

-A total of 156 subjects are included in analysis.
-Affymetrix U133A and U133B microarray gene-chips were used to measure gene-expression levels.
-A log2 transformation was first applied to the Affymetrix measurements.
-As genes with higher variations are of more interest, we filter the 44928 gene-expression measurements with the following criteria: (1) the max expression value of each gene across 156 samples must be greater than the median max expressions; and (2) the max-min expressions should be greater than their median.
-6506 out of 44928 genes pass the above unsupervised screening.
+A total of 156 subjects are included in analysis after excluding cases with missing information.
 Many authors analyzed this data in earlier works.
 We re-visit this data set in this section and consider an AFT model between the failure time and 5 most significant genetic markers selected in Yu et al. (2012).
-According to Yu et al. (2012), genes 357, 2345, 6267, 6271, and 3653 are most important markers for the survival risk prediction when clinical information is adjusted.
-We thus set $x_{1,i}=1$ as the intercept, chose the five gene expressions as the regressors $x_{2,i},\ldots,x_{6,i}$, and let $z_i=x_{2,i}$ be the index variable.
-Applying TSMCD{ {(MCP)}} and TSMCD{ {(SCAD)}}, we obtain the same estimation results, yielding two thresholds $\hat a_1=-0.483$ and $\hat a_2=0.907$.
+According to Yu et al. (2012), genes 357, 2345, 6267, 6271, and 3653 in the original sample are the most important markers for the survival risk prediction when clinical information is adjusted.
+We thus set $x_{1,i}=1$ as the intercept, chose the five gene expressions as the regressors $x_{2,i},\ldots,x_{6,i}$. { We pick gene 357 as the index variable in the following analysis and set $Z_i=x_{2,i}$ since it is recognized as the most predictive marker for the failure time.
+We have also attempted to detect change points for other covariates but our numerical program returned an estimate $\hat{s}=0$ for them.}